michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Left blank with our sample data, the groups will be arranged in alphabetical order - that is, East->North->West.
 Setting this field to the regular expression 'West|North|East' overrides the alphabetical ordering, resulting in a more map-meaningful displays with the West group on the left and the East group on the right *(apologies to users in the Southern Hemisphere who might have a different perspective...)*
 ![image](https://user-images.githubusercontent.com/3724718/51764732-841ca400-209b-11e9-8a0f-3527750d97fe.png)

+**Show Group Labels** controls whether or not each group is topped with it's name, and if so, the Font Size and Color setting